Get to know Lauren E. Adler

 Later I’d learn that the fates had already decided.
-Around age 5, after noticing my growing proclivity as an advocate for fairness (usually during disagreements with my sister), my dad to whispered my mom that I was destined for law.
+Around age 5, after noticing my growing proclivity as an advocate for fairness (usually during disagreements with my sister), my dad whispered to my mom that I was destined for law.

 After graduating with honors in 2012 from Seattle University School of Law, I began my practice at Washington State’s Office of the Attorney General, litigating cases of child abuse and neglect.
 It was a challenging area of law in an emotional sense, but I loved my role as a defender of vulnerable children.
 The fast pace of an inundated court system meant non-stop trials and heartbreaking situations.

 Over the years I developed a combination of tenderness and toughness: being kind, gentle and caring towards my clients while fighting with everything I have to protect and defend them.
 It's a blend that not all attorneys have.

 This made transitioning to Adler Giersch a very natural next step.
 I love going toe-to-toe against insurance companies when they try to use their power and resources to ignore the rights of my clients who need care and protection.

 More than anything, I love doing being an advocate for my clients in my own unique style: as an attorney, certainly, but also as a woman in a profession that is heavily male-dominated.
 I bring a fresh perspective to my profession and still know how to succeed within a traditional system.